How to Make Your Content Monumental

 Create content that builds a relationship.
 Study your existing social media followers and website visitors.
 Engage in social listening to identify what type of content they want to see more of from you.
 It could be how-to’s or explainer videos.
 It may be behind-the-scenes live videos of your events or introductions to the people behind the brand.
 They may even want to hear your backstory.

-When you speak directly to your audience, you have a bigger chance of turning those fans into prospects and eventually, into paying customers.
+When you speak directly to your audience, you have a bigger chance of turning those fans into prospects and eventually, into long-term business collaborations.
 Because the content was created especially for your existing audience, they will like what they read, share it and ultimately, increase engagement which results in improved brand awareness.